→ View All

 Phase 1 construction of some segments of the pedestrian/bicycle trail have been completed in the West Side of Santa Cruz and in Watsonville.

-Santa Cruz County voters will effectively decide whether to continue pursuing rail service via a ballot initiative on June 7, 2022.
-The Greenway Initiative removes all mention of rail planning with regards to the Santa Cruz Branch Line from the county's General Plan, and calls for a wider trail to be built.
+Santa Cruz County voters overwhelmingly rejected Measure D, a ballot initiative in the June 7, 2022 election.
+Measure D would have removed all mention of rail planning with regards to the Santa Cruz Branch Line from the county's General Plan, and called for a wider trail to be built.

-Check out the articles below and/or click on the tabs above to learn more about this project and voice your opinion.
+Check out the articles below and/or click on the tabs above to learn more about this project.

 Use the links in the right column to connect with local stakeholder organizations, and consider contacting the officials with oversight of this project to let them know your thoughts.